PedroDava/SocialMediaSignin/README.md

-# Flock - Sign in temp
+# Signin with  Fl
+utter

 Follow the  posts on  medium to  know what the end of  the projects. * [Medium](https://medium.com/@pedrodava/login-sign-in-flutter-ui-fc7bd6d64c13)